-Today, I am honored to have RWA 2012 Golden Heart Finalist, Moriah Densley, with me to share a bit about her background, her research for Song for Sophia and how she indulges herself after a long day of writing!
+Today, I am honored to have award winning author, Moriah Densley, with me to share a bit about her background, her research for Song for Sophia and how she indulges herself after a long day of writing!

-“If she truly knows her business, a woman has the mind of a diplomat, a general, and Cleopatra, all in one.”
+To win a man’s heart, a woman must have the mind of a diplomat, a general, and Cleopatra, all in one.

 Tell us about your background before you started writing.